 If bub is under 6 months then this might help you:

 - Keep offering the breast every 2 hours during the day and 3 hours at night

 - Make sure you offer bub both sides at each feed

 - Only give breastmilk and avoid solids and other fluids to increase supply

 I also found trying different breastfeeding positions improved Isaacs latch and my own comfort.
 This can be trialled at any age or stage.
 The Australian Breastfeeding Association have more information about the different positions, including pictures and videos on their website: https://www.breastfeeding.asn.au/bfinfo/attachment-breast

 If you have tried all of the above and are sure that you just aren’t producing enough milk, you may want to consider Fenugreek.
 Fenugreek is a herb that has been used for centuries to increase milk supply in women.
-I personally have not tried it, but it does have great reviews in working for some mums.
+I personally have not tried it does have great reviews in working for some mums.
 Nature’s Own Fenugreek Tablets can be found in pharmacies and I would recommend speaking to your pharmacist before purchasing this to make sure that it is suitable for you.